JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 Add this [file](request_tracker_saltstack_runner.py) to your runners

-Test your runner manually from the master:
+Then, test your runner manually from the master:
 ```
 salt-run request_tracker_saltstack_runner.create_ticket subject='test' text='test text'
 ```

-##  Salt reactor
+##  Reactor

 The reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.